StuartsProjects/StuartsProjects.github.io/_posts/2020-05-20-high-altitude-balloon-tracking-software-for-sx12xx-library-part-1.md

 The weight of the parts used for a flight setup of the tracker would be;

-Tracker transmitter with SX1276 Mikrobus board, 16.93g
+Tracker transmitter with SX1276 board, 16.93g

 UBLOX M8N GPS 29.28g